rigley007/Invi_Poison/README.md

 ```bash
 python3 main.py
 ```
-The model will save checkpoint every 20 epochs on the fly.
+The model will save a checkpoint every 20 epochs on the fly.

-+ To train the auto-encoder to reconstruct image from noised images, you can run the script with:
++ To train the auto-encoder to reconstruct images from noised images, you can run the script with:
 ```bash
 python3 autodecoder_training.py
 ```